Laugh track: Multi-camera shows

-Soon after the rise of the laugh track, Lucille Ball and Desi Arnaz devised a method of filming with a live audience using a setup of multiple film cameras.
-This process was originally employed for their sitcom I Love Lucy, which used a live studio audience and no laugh track.
-Multi-camera shows with live audiences sometimes used recorded laughs to supplement responses.
-Sketch comedy and variety shows eventually migrated from live broadcasting to videotape, which allowed for editing before a show was aired.
-Physically editing a taped audience show (then using quadruplex videotape) before electronic dubbing arrived caused bumps and gaps on the soundtrack; Douglass was then called upon to bridge these gaps.
+Soon after the introduction of the laugh track, Lucille Ball and Desi Arnaz began filming their sitcom I Love Lucy with a live studio audience using a setup of multiple film cameras.
+The show had no laugh track and used audience reactions.
+Some multi-camera shows with live audiences would use recorded laughs to supplement responses.
+For variety shows, the migration to videotape from live broadcast allowed editing before the show aired, but editing a taped audience would caused bumps and gaps on the soundtrack.
+Charley Douglass was called on to bridge the gaps.

-Both performers and producers gradually began to realize the power behind prerecorded laughter.
+Both performers and producers began to realize the power behind prerecorded laughter.
 While witnessing an early post-production editing session, comedian Milton Berle once pointed out a particular joke and said, "as long as we're here doing this, that joke didn't get the response we wanted".
 After Douglass inserted a hearty laugh following the failed joke, Berle reportedly commented, "See?
 I told you it was funny".
 The comedian Bob Hope, while working on one of his television specials, took Douglass's hands in his own and began rubbing them to create the effect of limbering up Douglass's fingers, saying "OK, now, give me some good laughs."

 1960s

 As the medium evolved, production costs associated with broadcasting live television escalated.
-Filming in a studio with an audience, as I Love Lucy or The Ed Sullivan Show did, had its limitations as well: half the audience could not see the show from where they were sitting.
-Douglass was brought in to simulate reactions from scratch for the duration of the entire show.
-Producers soon realized how much simpler it was to film a show without an audience present and tailor the reactions during post-production.
-Directors initially did not allow space for inserting reactions, making sweetening difficult and resulted in dialogue being drowned out.
+Filming with a studio audience, such as I Love Lucy or The Ed Sullivan Show also had limitations: half the audience could not see the show from their seats.
+Douglass would be brought in to simulate reactions for the duration of the show.
+Producers soon realized it was simpler to film a show without an audience and tailor the reactions during post-production.
+Directors initially did not allow space for inserting reactions, making sweetening difficult and causing dialogue to be drowned out.
 Audience response cards repeatedly came back saying that laughter seemed forced or contrived.
-Writers gradually became more conscious of the space required for the laugh track and began timing their scripts around it.
-Directors gradually left room for as-yet-unheard audience reactions; producers budgeted for post-production so Douglass could edit with greater ease.
+Writers began timing scripts to allow space for the laugh track.
+Directors left pauses for as-yet-unheard audience reactions and producers budgeted for post-production so Douglass could edit with greater ease.

 Most television sitcoms produced during the 1950s and 1960s used the single-camera technique, with a laugh track simulating the absent audience.
 Producers became disenchanted with the multi-camera format; consensus at the time was that live audiences were tense, nervous and rarely laughed on cue.